 Cacao Nibs And Their Impact On The Shortbread Flavour

 Since receiving a tub of Cacao Nibs from Food Thoughts, I couldn’t wait to see how their flavour would transfer in the shortbread.
 Each nib is packed with an intense flavour.
 Similar to very good quality, high cocoa content chocolate.
-In fact, Cacao nibs are chocolate in its purest form before anything has been added to it.
-Each nib is a fermented, then roasted part of a cocoa bean.
-Resulting in the purest chocolate flavour.
+Because cacao nibs are chocolate in its purest form before anything has been added to it.
+Each nib is the fermented, roasted part of a cocoa bean.
+Resulting in an intense, pure chocolate flavour.

 While I am not a fan of very dark chocolate, these tiny nibs give just the right amount of flavour in this bake.
 Complimented by the almonds, each nib bursts with intense flavour on the tongue, without being cloying or overwhelming.
 Resulting in shortbread bars that are incredibly delicious and a satisfying treat.

-As each shortbread bar is substantial in size, smaller squares may be created by cutting each bar in half.
-Small shortbread squares are ideal for serving with Afternoon Tea.
-While the individual bars fit happily into packed lunch boxes.
+Although I have cut the shortbread bars into a generous size, simply cut smaller squares for smaller potions.
+While shortbread squares are ideal for serving with afternoon tea, individual bars fit happily into packed lunch boxes.
 Whichever way you cut and serve this shortbread, be sure to share it.
-Introducing new flavours into a bake is most definitely an experience to be shared.
+Introducing new flavours into a bake is always an experience to be shared.